How to Install a Thermostat

 - Unscrew the thermostat mounting screws and remove the thermostat body.

-- Label the low-voltage wires to identify their screw-terminal locations using masking tape and then disconnect the wires.
-There is no standard color code, so use letter codes to make the wires easy to identify.
+- Label the wires using masking tape so you can remember their screw-terminal locations.
+There is no standard color code, so write letter codes on the tape to make the wires easy to identify.

 - Tape the wires to the wall or wrap them around a pencil to prevent them from slipping into the wall cavity.